 Therefore: a "2-inch (5 cm) line."
 Remember that metric

-units have symbols, not abbreviations.
+units have symbols, not abbreviations (therefore, no periods).

 - Always maintain lower case roman type, even if rest of headline

 is upper case.

 - Imperial: leave space between the three elements of 100 sq.

 - Do not use abbreviated titles without first name or initial:

 - The only exceptions: Mr., Mrs., Ms., Dr., Jr. and Sr.

 - Do not combine abbreviated titles with abbreviated academic

 degrees or honours: Not Dr. A. Jones, M.D.